smaurice101/readthedocs/docs/source/tmlbuilds.rst

        If set to '1', all responses are streamed, if '0',

        only response containing search terms are streamed.
+   * - temperature
+     - This determines how the LLM responds, it is a number

+       between 0 and 1.

+       If 0, the response will be very conservative.

+       If 1, the LLM will hallucinate.
+   * - vectorsearchtype
+     - This determines how similarity searches are performed

+       in the Qdrant vector DB.
+You must choose one of the

+       following: Cosine, Dot, Manhattan or Euclid.

+       `See Qdrant for more details <https://qdrant.tech/documentation/concepts/collections/>`_

 privateGPT Processing Explanation
 """""""""""""""""""""""""""""""""""